ldastey-dev/pi-smart-car/Service/README.md

 Edit **$INSTALL_DIR**/Service/smart-car-server and change $INSTALL_DIR to be the path of this file on your system

-Now run the following commands:
+Then run the following commands:

     sudo ln -s $INSTALL_DIR/Service/smart-car-server.service /lib/systemd/system/smart-car-server.service
     sudo ln -s $INSTALL_DIR/Service/smart-car-server /etc/init.d/smart-car-server